SirAlfy/EdgeAutoDocs/README.md

 `Screen -S PhpSocket`

 followed by running the socket.
+Node for edge nodes Datacenter for the DataCenter.

-`php nodeSocket.php`
+`php nodeSocket.php` or `php datacenterSocket.php`

 To send the data to our Datacenter run the following command to execute it once